Honestly, I didn’t like him, and I’m not sure why she married him.

 Seriously, I knew that guy, and it’s a thousand wonders that Lisa isn’t serving time for homicide.

 What changed?
-The first and most significant thing that changed was the fact that I got saved.
-I made a commitment of faith in Jesus Christ as my Lord and Savior.
+The first and most significant thing that changed was that I got saved.
+I committed faith in Jesus Christ as my Lord and Savior.
 In conjunction with that, I became a student of the Bible.
 Then God gave me godly examples of good husbands and fathers.
 These Christian friends became informal mentors.

 Charlie Jones once said, “You will be the same person in five years as you are today except for the people you meet and the books you read.”